Cannot find a database object in Database tool window

 In the Database tool window ( ) , click the Data Source Properties icon .

 On the Data Sources tab, select the data source that you want to modify.

-Click the Advanced tab and select the Introspect using JDBC metadata checkbox.
+From the Expert options list, select the Introspect using JDBC metadata checkbox.

 Synchronize the view (see Step 1.
 Synchronize the database state).